 You have a lot of early tools, but also some plays that'll give you that extra bit of longevity to secure wins when your opponent thinks they've stabilised.

 Early Game: Here's where you go all out.
-Spymistress is a perfect turn 1 play, and followed by Ashtongue Slayer you can easily take early control of the board.
+Spymistress is a perfect turn 1 play, and followed by Sneaky Delinquent you can easily take early control of the board.
 If the enemy doesn't play anything, then just go face.
-The same is true for all your early drops - just keep playing them on curve and you'll doing alright.
-Akama is a decently-statted early play, but if you can get Akama Prime shuffled into your deck it'd be a solid opportunity for power plays later on.
+The same is true for all your early drops - just keep playing them on curve and you'll be doing alright.
+Chuck a Greyheart Sage on when you’ve got a Stealthed minion on board before attacking too - this’ll keep you drawing.

 Mid Game: What a treat, you've gained board control and are hitting face for decent damage.
 Obviously take trades you have to, but the beauty of Stealth is that you don't have to take them if you don't want to.
-Hooked Scimitar is even more direct damage if you can activate the Combo, and Greyheart Sage allows you to keep your card draw going if you control a Stealthed minion - all enabling you to keep the pressure up.
+Just keep dealing as much damage as possible and calculating lethal every single turn - you don’t want your enemy to stabilise

 Of course, control decks will try to stall you out, so just keep plugging away until either they're dead or you run out of resources.
-It'll be one or the other.
+For that last hurrah, Wicked Stab deals a massive six damage to anything including face, for just two mana (as long as it’s ranked up and you’re at the 10 mana turn).

 Stealth Aggro Rogue Mulligan Guide